 Languages can have plosives at a wide range of places of articulation ranging from labial (anterior) to glottal (posterior).
 Most languages of the world have voiced and voiceless plosives at three places of articulation, i.e. labial, alveolar and velar.
 This creates excellent perceptual contrast between the plosives.
-Overall, voiceless plosives are substantially more frequent in languages than voiced plosives and this has to do with the fact that voiceless plosives are generally easier to articulate.
+Overall, voiceless plosives are substantially more frequent in languages than voiced plosives and arguably this has to do with the fact that voiceless plosives are somewhat easier to articulate.

 In terms of the phonetic transcription of plosives, the phonetic notation system of the International Phonetic Association distinguishes between 14 discrete main phonetic symbols for plosives.
 Symbols for other plosives can be derived from these by using diacritics.
 Most phonetic symbols and some of the diacritics are illustrated in the videos above which you may find useful as ear training exercises in practical phonetics.